Kamy Sepehrnoori

-Kamy Sepehrnoori is Bank of America Centennial Professor in petroleum engineering at the University of Texas at Austin.
-He received B.S., M.S. and Ph.D. degrees from the same institution.
-He is a world-famous expert on computational methods, reservoir simulation and numerical solutions to partial differential equations.
-He has authored two books and published more than 300 technical articles and reports.
+Kamy Sepehrnoori (born 1951) is Texaco Centennial Professor in petroleum engineering at the University of Texas at Austin, where he has been teaching since 1981.

+He received his B.S. (mechanical engineering, 1973), M.S. (engineering, 1974), and Ph.D. degrees (petroleum engineering, 1977) from the University of Texas.

+His research has focused on computational mechanics, reservoir simulation, numerical solutions to partial differential equations, enhanced oil recovery modeling, high-performance computing, and CO2 sequestration.
+He has authored six books, and published more than 800 technical articles. reports, and conference proceedings.